 Then all of the folks you see tweeting the answer here (and over 100 other replies you don’t see!) would have been converted into leads that I could reach out to again.

-How to Build a Facebook Auto Responder Using MobileMonkey
+How to Build a Facebook Auto Responder in 3 Steps Using MobileMonkey

-The first step to building any bot is to head on over to the MobileMonkey chatbot builder.
+The first step to building any bot is to sign up for the free MobileMonkey chatbot builder.

 This is where you’ll get started by creating the Facebook Messenger funnel that your bot will follow with its dialogues.